 A beach that stretches along the coast for five and a half miles (while the island only measures at six miles long); some reefs perfect for fishing, snorkeling, and diving; and a historic cove are about the extent of the attractions available to tourists who visit this island.
 It may not seem like much, but for those who travel to Great Guana Cay, the lack of things to do is what they find so appealing.

-You'll discover a large number of beaches to consider visiting on and near the island.
-Snorkeling is an option at some of these beaches, for visitors who enjoy the underwater scene.
-Click on the name of the beach for a detailed article concerning that particular location.
+There are an abundance of beaches to visit on and near the island.
+Snorkeling is available at some of the beaches, for visitors who enjoy the underwater scene.
+You can click on each beach name for a detailed article concerning that particular location.

-Do you enjoy being outdoors?
-You may be happy to learn the island has a popular nature preserve nearby.
+Do you want to enjoy part of your vacation outside?
+You may be happy to learn the island has an interesting nature preserve nearby.

 |Fowl Cays National Park||Nature Sanctuary/Wildlife Reserve||0.5 mi.
 North-Northwest of Central Fowl Cay||Fowl Cay|

-Even though most travelers come for the beautiful water and coastline, that isn't the only way to enjoy the area's natural wonders.
-The one example is.
-It is situated on Great Abaco, Southeast of Great Guana Cay.
+Although most tourists come for the beautiful water and coastline, that isn't the only way to experience the area's natural beauty.
+One such example is.
+It is located on Great Abaco, Southeast of Great Guana Cay.

-Guests can also spend some time in several parks near Great Guana Cay.
+Visitors can also spend some time in a couple of parks near Great Guana Cay.

-If you'd like to see some beautiful tropical vegetation, consider visiting Byrle Patterson Memorial Garden, which is located in Hopetown, Southeast of Great Guana Cay.
+If you enjoy tropical vegetation, consider visiting Byrle Patterson Memorial Garden, which is situated in Hopetown, Southeast of Great Guana Cay.
 A great change of pace from beaches and shopping, Byrle Patterson Memorial Gardens offer all who visit a relaxing walk through the maintained gardens of trees and plants.
 While today the gardens are simply a nice walk, they were originally built around 1850 in memory of those who died during a cholera epidemic.

 Help us improve!
 We welcome your corrections and suggestions.